Nonparametric Estimation of Matching Efficiency and Elasticity in a Spot Gig Work Platform: 2019-2023: Conclusion

 This study offers macroeconomic implications and serves as a foundational step toward understanding labor market dynamics at the micro-level.
+More broadly, the comparison between Hello Work and the platform provides useful insight for modeling gig spot work within search-and-matching frameworks, particularly by highlighting how repeated matching, app-based search, and differences in measurement shape observed matching outcomes.
 Future research will explore the behaviors of individuals on both the labor demand and supply sides and their interactions that drive aggregate patterns.
 This approach will enable a more detailed analysis of the mechanisms underpinning labor market functioning.